 Charlotte is a Chartered Accountant and Corporate Treasurer.
-She is a non-executive director and Audit Committee Chair of Sumitomo Mitsui Banking Corporation Europe Ltd; a non-executive director of FCE Bank plc (Ford Credit Europe), a Council member at the Association of Corporate Treasurers and a trustee of Spitalfields Music.
+She is a non-executive director and Audit Committee Chair of Sumitomo Mitsui Banking Corporation Europe Ltd; a non-executive director of FCE Bank plc (Ford Credit Europe), a Council member at the Association of Corporate Treasurers and a trustee of London Sinfonietta.
 She was previously a trustee at the Oxford School of Drama and a governor at the Methodist Independent Schools group.
 Her career in the City, which started at Price Waterhouse, has included senior finance roles with Standard Chartered and ED&F Man.
 Charlotte was appointed Chair of the Second Movement Board of trustees in October 2010.

 Ezra received a BA in Music and Education and a PGCE from Cambridge University and is currently a Choral Conducting student at the University of Toronto.
 He has a particular interest in music education and has taught at both primary and secondary level in London schools.